 I'm looking for a simple Win app that tracks time spent on tasks/projects.
 I'd like one that can work directly out of the system tray without needing to pull up the window for the app. [more inside]

+Is there a timer that will keep track of how much I spend on a game?
 I use games to practice my typing and I want to log my practice hours.
 I've googled the subject, and what I've found is programs that turn the game off after a certain time has passed.
 I want to play MORE, not less.
 Is there something out there that will do that?

 I'm looking for an online, Windows or Linux application that lets me easily run multiple (say 10 or so) countdown timers with a label or note for each timer and a chime when each timer expires. [more inside]